thinkful-ei-rabbit/Theo-Bookmark-App/README.md

   --And a convenience rating-

 When you first open the app you will be able to see a list of your saved bookmarks.
-When you log new bookmarks they will be posted and stored to the following URL:https://thinkful-list-api.herokuapp.com/theo/bookmarks
+When you log new bookmarks they will be posted and stored to the following URL:https://thinkful-list-api.herokuapp.com/theo/bookmarks for easy fetch retrieval.

 The bookmarks you save will be rendered to the home page.
 There is a button on each list item that gives you the option to expand the box to elaborate more information.
+This will reveal a link to visit the site saved by the bookmark.

 Once a bookmark is no longer useful you can click the delete button to remove it from your list.